-- 1. New Construction and Major Renovations: The building HVAC systems shall be consistent with this design standard.
+- New Construction and Major Renovations: The building HVAC systems shall be consistent with this design standard.
 If special circumstances require it, other system types must be approved by WCPSS prior to design.
 Life cycle cost analysis shall be performed when considering other systems. - 2.
 Equipment Replacements: One-for-one equipment replacements might require deviations from this design standard.
 All deviations shall be approved by WCPSS prior to design.
-Certain components listed in the standard that are not a part of the preferred system types are listed for these situations. - 3.
-Temperature Control Zones: WCPSS shall approve temperature control zoning concepts prior to the Design Development Phase. - 4.
-Return Air Plenum: A return air plenum is preferred by WCPSS when possible.
+Certain components listed in the standard that are not a part of the preferred system types are listed for these situations. - Temperature Control Zones: WCPSS shall approve temperature control zoning concepts prior to the Design Development Phase. - 4.
+Return Air Plenum: An above ceiling return air plenum is not preferred by WCPSS.
+Use a ceiling return air plenum only when special circumstances dictate and agreed to by WCPSS.